Chronic Lymphocytic Leukemia and Hairy-Cell Leukemia

-Several markers have been associated with prognosis; however, only del 17p (and possibly 11q as indicated above) is predictive of therapeutic efficacy because it has been associated with relative resistance to purine analogs.
-TP53 is a crucial tumor suppressor gene located on chromosome 17p13, which can be compromised by deletion of 17p13 or by a somatic mutation within the gene.
-Popular (yet uneconomical) prognostic markers include IGVH mutation status, CD38 and ZAP-70 expression.
-Other prognostic markers, such as beta2-microglobulin (>3.5 mg/L), lymphocyte doubling time (<12 months), and diffuse versus a nodular or interstitial marrow involvement, are far less expensive.
-The authors find that lymphocyte doubling time to be one of the best predictors of time to first cytotoxic therapy.
-Transformation to another lymphoid malignancy is a poor prognostic sign and is usually a terminal event.
+Several markers have been associated with prognosis; however, only del 17p (and possibly 11q as indicated above) is predictive of therapeutic efficacy, because it has been associated with relative resistance to purine analogs.
+TP53 is a crucial tumor suppressor gene located on chromosome 17p13; this gene can be compromised by deletion of 17p13 or by a somatic mutation within the gene.
+Popular (yet uneconomical) prognostic markers include IgVH mutation status, CD38, and ZAP-70 expression.
+Other prognostic markers, such as beta2-microglobulin (> 3.5 mg/L), lymphocyte doubling time (< 12 months), and diffuse vs nodular or interstitial marrow involvement, are far less expensive.
+The authors find lymphocyte doubling time to be one of the best predictors of time to first cytotoxic therapy.
+Transformation to another lymphoid malignancy is a poor prognostic sign and is often a terminal event.

-Somatic hypermutation of IGVH is a normal process in B-cell physiology and is responsible for the diverse immunoglobulin pool.
-CLL cells that retain this normal process have a better prognosis than those cells that lack this capability.
-Some studies suggest that for patients with an unmutated IGVH, the median survival is 5 to 10 years compared with 10 to 20 years for those who retain somatic hypermutation of the IGVH.
-These results, however, may overstate the longevity of these patients because they are based on retrospective analysis and are biased to patients who have already survived for some of time.
+Somatic hypermutation of IgVH is a normal process in B-cell physiology and is responsible for the diverse immunoglobulin pool.
+CLL cells that retain this normal process have a better prognosis than CLL cells that lack this capability.
+Some studies suggest that for patients with an unmutated IgVH, the median survival is 5 to 10 years compared with 10 to 20 years for those who retain somatic hypermutation of IgVH.
+These results, however, may overstate the longevity of these patients because they are based on retrospective analysis and are biased toward patients who have already survived for some length of time.

-Zap-70 encodes a protein tyrosine kinase normally expressed by T cells and is involved in intracellular signaling.
+ZAP-70 encodes a protein tyrosine kinase normally expressed by T cells and is involved in intracellular signaling.
 CD38 is a glycoprotein found on cell surfaces and is detectable by flow cytometry.
-Both ZAP-70 and CD38 are correlated with unmutated IGVH (approximately 70% for both) and thus their expression is a poor prognostic sign.
+Both ZAP-70 and CD38 are correlated with unmutated IgVH (approximately 70% for both), thus their expression is a poor prognostic sign.

 Asymptomatic and early-stage disease